argius/Stew5/README.md

 Requirement
 ===========

-Java 1.7 or more, and JDBC drivers to connect your DBMS.
+Java 1.7 or later, and JDBC drivers to connect your DBMS.

 License